Overcoming Addiction, The Iceberg Part Four

 For more about subconscious resistance see When Chronic Stress is a Steady-State

 They are already in pain. – To let go of their denial too soon might be overwhelming.
 Care must be taken to go forward at an acceptable pace, building coping skills and supports first.
-For an example of how to establish and develop these new skills & supports for overcoming addiction – see Zebras and Giraffes.
+For an example of how to establish and develop these new skills & supports for overcoming addiction – see my video entitled Zebras and Giraffes.

 Early Stage Recovery